emb-riscv/specs-markdown/exceptions-and-interrupts.md

 The exceptions vector table is an array of addresses (xlen size elements) pointing to interrupt handlers (C/C++ functions).

-Its address is kept in (`hcb.excvta`); it is automatically initialised at startup with the address provided in the hart startup block and can be be later writen by software.
+The address of the exceptions vector table is kept by each hart in (`hcb.excvta`); it is automatically initialised at startup with the address provided in the hart startup block and can be later writen by software.

 ## Interrupts